Giving Back to Our Communities by Funding Local Charities

 During that time, Wynee maintained residences in both Orlando, Florida and Tucson, Arizona and continued the tradition started by her father of directing Foundation giving to local charities.
 Like her father, Wynee wanted to be able to evaluate the benefits of foundation giving and reward those organizations that met local needs in an effective manner.
 She continued the family support along with her sons Andy, Chandler, and the late Bert Warden.

-This tradition continues with several next-generation descendants of Bert W. Martin participating as Directors of the Foundation which continues to support local charities in the geographic areas where the directors reside, namely Central Florida, Tucson/Southern Arizona, and the San Francisco Bay Area.
+This tradition continues with several next-generation descendants of Bert W. Martin participating as Directors of the Foundation which continues to support local charities in the geographic areas where the directors reside, namely Central Florida, Tucson/Southern Arizona, San Francisco Bay Area, Fairfield County, CT and NYC.

 Grants are awarded only to Section 501(c)(3) Organizations for use on projects that satisfy at least one of the following: